ryan4yin/nixos-and-flakes-book/docs/development/distributed-building.md

       Port 22
   '';

-  # define the host key for remote builders so that nix can verify all the remote builders
+  # Define the host keys for remote builders so that Nix can verify all the remote builders.
-  # this config will be written to /etc/ssh/ssh_known_hosts
+  # This configuration will be written to /etc/ssh/ssh_known_hosts.
   programs.ssh.knownHosts = {
     # 星野 愛久愛海, Hoshino Aquamarine
     aquamarine = {